 In her free time, Kayla likes to spend time with her family and friends, go on road trips, and watch musicals.

 Kelly Noltner, soprano, earned her M.M. in Vocal Performance from The University of Northern Iowa (UNI) in 2017 as well as an Artist Diploma Certificate in December of 2018.
 Kelly earned her B.M. degree at the University of Wisconsin-Eau Claire (UWEC) in 2015.
 Recently, Kelly performed the role of Jackie Onassis in Scenes from "Jackie O" with UNI Opera.
 She has also performed as Nora in "Riders to the Sea (UNI), Clara in “Signor Deluso” (UNI), The Countess in "The Marriage of Figaro" (UWEC), Mama/Teacup/Dragonfly in "The Bewitched Child" with the Midwest Institute of Opera (MIO), the Midwest premiere of Terentia in "The Beautiful Bridegroom" (MIO), Rowan in "The Little Sweep" (UWEC), and Ida in "Die Fledermaus" (UWEC).
 Kelly has also performed partial roles as the title role in “Suor Angelica” (UNI), Fiordiligi in “Così fan tutte” (UNI), Adina in “L’elisir d’amore” (UWEC), and Donna Elvira in “Don Giovanni” (UNI).
 Kelly has performed as a featured soloist with the UWEC Symphonic Choir and Symphony Orchestra in "Salisbury Vespers” by Chilcott as well as in Bernstein’s “Chichester Psalms.”
-Kelly is a frequent recitalist and currently is an instructor of voice at Wartburg College."Trained as a classical singer, I believe in teaching a strong technical foundation that facilitates the ability to achieve musical and artistic expression.
+Kelly is a frequent recitalist and currently is an instructor of voice at Wartburg College and the University of Northern Iowa.
+Kelly accepts students ages 12 and older."Trained as a classical singer, I believe in teaching a strong technical foundation that facilitates the ability to achieve musical and artistic expression.
 My goal is to help students advance their ability to create a healthy production of sound, or "technique," while guiding them through the elements of the singing gesture encompassing language, style, and interpretation."